Gender Inclusive Housing.

-Gender-neutral housing are apartments where USC students can live with roommates regardless of gender identity or biological sex.
-Traditional housing options that match roommates based on biological sex can prove unsafe and unwelcoming, particularly for LGBTQ+ individuals.
-The gender-neutral housing option allows students to live in a safe and supportive environment.
+Gender inclusive housing is a living option in which USC students can live with roommates regardless of gender identity or sex assigned at birth.
+Traditional housing options that match roommates based on sex assigned at birth can prove unsafe and unwelcoming, particularly for LGBTQ+ individuals.
+The gender inclusive housing option allows students to live in a safe and supportive environment.

 If they choose, transgender/genderqueer students can work with the LGBT Resource Center and USC Housing to advocate for a single room (with a private bathroom) within the University’s Residential Communities.